 In recent years, advertisements for online college has been on the rise.
 It is common to see or hear at least one commercial while driving or watching television talking about the benefits of earning a degree online.
 Many times, it sites affordability and convenience as perks of abandoning the traditional classroom practices of universities.
 But where is a prospective student to start in their search for a program that is right for them?
 With all the options available, where is the student to begin?
 Ideally, the program they end up choosing should offer free courses so that the student may be able to attend and see if they like how the setup flows.
 There should also be different packages offered that the student can cater their budget to.
-One such site that offers all of these and more is edX.org.
-This specific site offers many great online learning programs for a fraction of the cost of a traditional university.
+Such sites offer many great online learning programs for a fraction of the cost of a traditional university.
 Yet that is not the only benefit.
 With accessibility, affordability, and many courses to choose from, online learning programs are certainly something a prospective student should investigate.

 Benefits of Online